 Compression devices define their functionality through two mechanisms, global device features and algorithm features.
-Global devices features identify device wide level features which are applicable to the whole device such as supported hardware acceleration and CPU features.
+Global device features identify device wide level features which are applicable to the whole device, such as supported hardware acceleration and CPU features.
 List of compression device features can be seen in the RTE_COMPDEV_FF_XXX macros.

-The algorithm features lists individual algo feature which device supports per-algorithm, such as a stateful compression/decompression, checksums operation etc. List of algorithm features can be seen in the RTE_COMP_FF_XXX macros.
+The algorithm features are features which the device supports per-algorithm, such as a stateful compression/decompression, checksums operation etc. The list of algorithm features can be seen in the RTE_COMP_FF_XXX macros.